Dr Phoebe Pearce

 CV - LinkedIn - GitHub

-Previously, I was a postdoc in the Space Photovoltaics group run by Dr. Louise Hirst in the Materials and Physics departments of the University of Cambridge (2020-2021).
+Previously, I was a Research Fellow in the Centre of Excellence for Exciton Science (2021-2022, also at UNSW), and a postdoc in the Space Photovoltaics group run by Dr. Louise Hirst in the Materials and Physics departments of the University of Cambridge (2020-2021).
 Before that, I was a PhD student in the Experimental Solid State (EXSS) group in the Department of Physics at Imperial College London, funded by an EPSRC CASE award sponsored by IQE plc (2016-2020).

 What Iā€™m working on